-The Clubhouse is regarded as one of the best in Australia and includes 15 twin-share accommodation rooms.
+The clubhouse is regarded as one of the best in Australia and includes 15 twin-share accommodation rooms.
 The contribution of these houseguests to the ‘fabric’ of the Club is significant.
 The hospitality experiences offered by the Club are exceptional and the awe of first-time guests ensures that they become regular visitors to the Club.

-As Peter Thomson said, ‘some clubs have a special character that sets them apart.
+As Peter Thomson said, ‘Some clubs have a special character that sets them apart.
 It is not necessarily the quality of the course, or the accommodations of the buildings that distinguishes them.
 It is more essentially the membership, past, and present, and the file of achievements over such a period of decades that creates such a tradition.
-Victoria Golf Club is such a Club’.
+Victoria Golf Club is such a club’.

 The course has changed considerably in the last 15 years, under the guidance of Michael Clayton.
 It is still unmistakably a course featuring all of the design characteristics of a traditional Sandbelt course.
 These courses typically feature wonderful green complexes with strategic bunkering and the effects of the weather determine the most appropriate line of play.

 Typically in tournament play, holes 11 to 16 play a significant role in determining which player will hold the trophy aloft on the final day.
 Holes 11, 12 and 13 are all par 4s requiring accuracy and placement off the tee followed by an approach shot to the ‘right spot’ on the green to hopefully allow the player to make a putt.
 Fourteen is a tricky uphill par 3 requiring the most accurate of tee shot – missing the green will make par unlikely.
-The 15th is perhaps the most interesting – anything from a driver to a six-iron – again reaching the green in regulation is essential for par.
+The 15th is perhaps the most interesting – anything from a driver to a 6-iron – again reaching the green in regulation is essential for par.
 Sixteen typically plays as one of the hardest holes of all during tournaments and a long iron with careful placement is required to make three.
 Two par 5s finish the nine – with 18 often the scene of an heroic birdie or even eagle to snatch a victory.

-15th, PAR 4, 461 Metres
+15TH, PAR 4, 461 METRES

-Melbourne is full of really interesting short par fours and Victoria’s 15th hole is one of the best.
+Melbourne is full of really interesting short par 4s and Victoria’s 15th hole is one of the best.
 It is perhaps the most confusing of all the sub 300 metre holes because every time a player steps up to the tee there is a decision to make.
 The green is drivable for the longest hitters and many can get close to the green.
-Member Geoff Ogilvy, the 2006 U.S Open champion, however cautions that ’15 is never a driver’.
+Member Geoff Ogilvy, the 2006 U.S Open champion, however cautions that ‘15 is never a driver’.

-The primary hazard of the 15th holes is a string of penal bunkers that line the left side of the fairway and leave players with a horrible length bunker shot that no one is particularly good at.
+The primary hazard of the 15th hole is a string of penal bunkers that line the left side of the fairway and leave players with a horrible length bunker shot that no one is particularly good at.